hexfusion/perl-net-etcd/README.md

 # DESCRIPTION

-`Etcd3` An object oriented interface to the v3 REST API provided by the etcd grpc gateway.
+`Net::Etcd` An object oriented interface to the v3 REST API provided by the etcd grpc gateway.

 # ACCESSORS